inwe-boku/irenabpdata/README.md

 ## How it works

 The package downloads the respective databases from BP and Irena and saves them to feather files locally.
-Afterwards, the package can load those files and provides functions to plot basic variables and to join it with data from the world bank.
+This download has to be done only once.
+Afterwards, the package can load the converted files and provides functions to plot values from the database and to join them with data from the world bank.

 ## Example
 <pre><code>